siddhardha-maguluri/cs5293sp22-project0/README.md

 I have made the following assumptions about data.
 1. For some of the rows in pdf, if there will be any missing values, those will be always 3rd and 4th columns.
 2. For some of the rows in pdf, address column will always be 2 lines only.
+3. The url will always be a incident url.